 Even if it seems like my six-month plan to improve my life was fabulous, there were some downfalls, but I learned a lot from them.

 Many things were great.
 My money management capabilities improved, my side hustle is rising, and I achieved mental fortitude.

 However, a couple of things still need some improvements.
 I did not keep my habit of eating at least one vegetable dish a day, for example.
 And my workouts weren’t that satisfying after the first month.

 Habit stacking works, but building too many at once can be fatal.
 A habit needs time to form and become part of you.
 So even when you maintain the streak for more than a month, once you give up twice in a row, you will quit.

 So be careful of the amount of stress you put on your shoulders, and put your mental integrity in the first place.
 Everything else matters relatively to that.
 In the end, you will always have another six months to try again.

-If you enjoyed the article, and you want to read more about side hustles and self-improvement, subscribe to my monthly newsletter: The Challenge!
+Do you want to read more about side hustles and self-improvement?

 Article first published on Medium (referral link).